damienpontifex/tf-keras-unet/README.md

 # TensorFlow-Keras Unet

+Semantic segmentation with Unet model architecture.
+Equally valid for other datasets but changing classification head from binary to softmax multi class.

 ## Inria Aerial Images
 The [Inria Aerial Image Labelling Dataset](https://project.inria.fr/aerialimagelabeling/) contains pixel labels from satellite images for two semantic classes: building and not building